 So, from there, you’re already left at an intentional disconnect from tangible reality that lays around us.

-But on top of all this, Kid also evades the strictest confines for even fictive representation.
+But on top of all this, Kid also evades the strictest confines for even fictive representation, blending fiction with the realistic.

 The scout, ketchup, incarnation of Uncle Sam, and firearm in “We Too Have A Job To Do!
 (Searching For America – I)” sit at odds with each other, occupying entirely different portions of suggested space.
-The imagery is cut off, with both faces ending with a straight edge that arrives before the rest of the visages, left imagined rather than materialized — blocking possibilities to become immersed in the illusion, essentially; aka the suspension of disbelief.
+The imagery is cut off, with both faces ending with straight edges that arrive before the rest of the visages.

 Ultimately, a key quality here in Kid’s artistically realized vision of “America” as both a concept and a place is speed.
 In Kid’s art, nothing is pausing or slowing down.
 Imagery, characters, scenes, and senses of place build atop one another with sometimes mind-boggling abandon — clear, glaring nods to something real and tangible that nonetheless circulate in a whirlwind of disassembly.